 Back to developer page.

-- Make sure that all buildbots are green.
+- Make sure that all Github actions are green.

-- Make sure that you are on the revision you want to release and that the working directory is clean.
+- Make sure that you are on the revision you want to release.

 Update version number and create branches, tags and recipe files by running the prepare-release.sh script.

 The fast-downward-20.06.0.tar.gz tarball created in the previous step contains the appropriate files.

 - Branches and tags were created as expected.

 - A new commit was created with the right recipe files and version changes.

 - Push all changes.

 Build the Docker image and push it to the Docker Hub.
 Note that we build the 20.06 Docker image, not 20.06.0.
 Under normal conditions, Docker needs root rights, and the script needs an environment variable that points to a directory containing the SoPlex archive in the correct version.